j-cr/speck/README.md

 To control this behavior (enable\disable it, turn debug printing on and off, etc) alter the var `speck.v1.core/*auto-define-opts*`.

-Upon redefining the affected functions will also be instrumented using the functions specified under `:instrument-fn` in `*auto-define-opts*`.
+Upon redefining, the affected functions will also be instrumented using the functions specified under `:instrument-fn` in `*auto-define-opts*`.

 You can manually (re)define the *specks* by calling `define-specs-in-current-ns`: